Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Numerical tests

-As a similar test, we considered a mixed denoising problem for the blurred and noisy image in Figure \ref{fig:filamento(a)}.
-Similarly as in the previous test, we artificially added white Gaussian noise of fixed variance on the right-hand side and impulsive noise on the left-hand noise.
-We solved again \eqref{var_model_3} for $p(\cdot)\equiv 2$ by the ISTA algorithm, for $p(\cdot)\equiv p=1.4$ by the algorithm in \cite{GuanSong2015} and for a variable exponent $p_-=1.4\leq p(\cdot) \leq p_+=2$ such that $p_i=2$ on the Gaussian noisy half and $p_i=1.4$ on the impulsive noisy one by Algorithm \ref{alg_guansong}.
-Analogous observations as the ones discussed for the 1D case can still be made and as one can clearly see, reconstruction artifacts are significantly reduced in the case of a variable exponent modelling.
+As a similar test, we considered a mixed denoising problem for the blurred and noisy image in Figure \ref{fig:filamento(a)}, again with Gaussian noise on the left half and impulsive noise on the right half of the image domain.
+We solved again \eqref{eq1} for $p^\mathcal{X}(\cdot)=p^\mathcal{Y}(\cdot)\equiv 2$ by the ISTA algorithm, for $ p^\mathcal{X}(\cdot)=p^\mathcal{Y}(\cdot)\equiv p=1.4$ by the algorithm in \cite{GuanSong2015}, and for $ p^\mathcal{X}(\cdot)=p^\mathcal{Y}(\cdot)=p(\cdot)$, where $p(\cdot)$ is a variable exponent $p_-=1.4\leq p(\cdot) \leq p_+=2$ such that $p_i=2$ on the Gaussian noisy half and $p_i=1.4$ on the impulsive noisy half, by Algorithm \ref{alg_guansong}.
+Observations analogous to those discussed for the 1D case can still be made and as one can clearly see, reconstruction artifacts are significantly reduced in the case of a variable exponent modeling.

-The flexibility of the model given by the choice of the map $p(\cdot)$ allows to reconstruct signals with different spatial properties on the whole domain.
+The flexibility of the model given by the choice of the map $p(\cdot)$ allows one to reconstruct signals with different spatial properties on the whole domain.